matthewfeickert-proposals/bssw-fellowship-program-application-2025/application.md

 ### What technical impact do you foresee from your efforts?
 (1000 - 1500 characters).

+> The proposed work should have broad technical impact that spans beyond a single community/event and result in one or more artifacts that are available beyond the fellowship period of performance.

 ```
 $ wc --chars wc.txt
 1297 wc.txt